-Scenario 1, 2, 3, 4 and 5 all possessed similar optimal parameter spaces, with intermediate intervention 1 trigger date values being optimal to minimise the two outcome measures.
+Scenario 1, 2, 3, 4 and 5 all showed similar optimal parameter spaces, with intermediate intervention 1 trigger date values being optimal to minimise the two outcome measures.
 At this optimum, a wide range of optimal intervention 2 trigger dates was identified, suggesting that optimising the timing of the 1st intervention is more critical to minimise I(t) peak and total cumulative incidence.
-Scenario 1 was found to possess subtly different dynamics, with a more intermediate intervention 2 trigger date value being optimal.
+Scenario 1 was found to show subtly different dynamics, with a more intermediate intervention 2 trigger date value being optimal.

 The sensitivity analysis was expanded to assess the sensitivity of this analysis to two additional parameters: 1) Intervention 1 duration and 2) Intervention 2 duration.
 These parameters were explored for 3, 6 and 9 weeks (Figure S5-14).
 Altering the intervention length had little effect on the observed transmission dynamics, with increased durations of intervention 1 marginally shifting the optimal trigger for intervention 2 to a more intermediate value.
 This was common for both the I(t) peak and total cumulative incidence outcome measures.